All-India Muslim League

+The Muslim League played a decisive role in the 1940s, becoming a driving force behind the division of India along religious lines and the creation of Pakistan as a Muslim state in 1947.

 After the Partition of India and the establishment of Pakistan, the All-India Muslim League was formally disbanded in India.
 The League was officially succeeded by the Pakistan Muslim League, which eventually split into several political parties.
-Other groups diminished to a minor party, that too only in Kerala state of India.
+Other groups diminished to a minor party, that too, only in the Indian state of Kerala.
 In Bangladesh, the Muslim League was revived in 1976, but it was reduced in size, rendering it insignificant in the political arena.
 In India, a separate independent entity called the Indian Union Muslim League was formed, which continues to have a presence in the Indian parliament to this day.

 History

 Foundation

-With the sincere efforts by the pioneers of the Congress to attract Muslims to their sessions the majority of the Islamic leadership, with exception of few scholars like Sir Syed Ahmed Khan and Syed Ameer Ali, who focused more on Islamic education and scientific developments, rejected the notion that India's has two distinct communities to be represented separately Congress sessions.
+With the sincere efforts by the pioneers of the Congress to attract Muslims to their sessions, the majority of the Islamic leadership, except for a few scholars (like Syed Ahmad Khan and Syed Ameer Ali, who focused more on Islamic education and scientific developments), rejected the notion that India has two distinct communities to be represented separately in Congress sessions.

+Syed Ahmad Khan, in 1888, at Meerut, said, "After this long preface, I wish to explain what method my nation — nay, rather the whole people of this country — ought to pursue in political matters.
+I will treat in regular sequence of the political questions of India, in order that you may have a full opportunity of giving your attention to them.
+The first of all is this — In whose hands shall the administration and the Empire of India rest?
+Now, suppose that all English, and the whole English army, were to leave India, taking with them all their cannon and their splendid weapons and everything, then who would be the rulers of India?
+Is it possible that under these circumstances two nations — the Mahomedans and the Hindus — could sit on the same throne and remain equal in power?
+Most certainly not.
+It is necessary that one of them should conquer the other and thrust it down.
+To hope that both could remain equal is to desire the impossible and the inconceivable."

-In 1886, Sir Syed founded the Muhammadan Educational Conference, but a self-imposed ban prevented it from discussing politics.
+In 1886, Sir Syed founded the All-India Muhammadan Educational Conference, but a self-imposed ban prevented it from discussing politics.
 Its original goal was to advocate for British education, especially science and literature, among India's Muslims.
 The conference, in addition to generating funds for Sir Syed's Aligarh Muslim University, motivated the Muslim upper class to propose an expansion of educational uplift elsewhere, known as the Aligarh Movement.
-In turn, this new awareness of Muslim needs helped stimulate a political consciousness among Muslim elites, For a few of them, many years after the death of Sir Syed Ahmad Khan the All-India Muslim League was formed in Dhaka, Bangladesh.
+In turn, this new awareness of Muslim needs helped stimulate a political consciousness among Muslim elites.
+For a few of them, many years after the death of Sir Syed Ahmad Khan, the All-India Muslim League was formed in Dhaka, Bangladesh.